 Counting gross savings without the rework discount

-People overestimate savings and underestimate cleanup time.
-Use surveys for sentiment, not for ROI calculations.
+People overestimate savings and underestimate cleanup.
+Surveys are sentiment data, not ROI inputs.

 The team that adopted AI first is usually the most enthusiastic and capable.
-Their results are not representative.
+Their numbers are the ceiling, not the average.

 Comparing against a fictional 'without AI' scenario

-You need a real control group or a real pre-AI baseline, not a hypothetical counterfactual.
+You need a real control group or a real pre-AI baseline.
+Hypothetical counterfactuals are not evidence.

 Measuring task speed while ignoring system throughput

-Faster coding that creates a review bottleneck has not improved delivery speed.
-Measure end-to-end.
+Faster coding that creates a review bottleneck has not improved delivery.
+Measure end-to-end or do not measure.

-License fees, training time, integration effort, review overhead, infrastructure — all of it goes in the denominator.
+License fees, training, integration, review overhead, infrastructure — all of it goes in the denominator.

-Reporting leading indicators as if they are lagging outcomes
+Presenting leading indicators as if they were lagging outcomes

-Adoption rate is a leading indicator.
-Revenue impact is a lagging outcome.
+Adoption is a leading indicator.
+Revenue is a lagging outcome.
 They are not interchangeable.
+Stop.

-Attribution — figuring out how much of an improvement is actually caused by AI versus everything else changing at the same time — is the hardest problem in AI ROI measurement.
-There is no perfect solution, but three approaches get you closer to honest numbers than the alternative of attributing everything to AI and hoping nobody asks questions.
+Attribution — how much of an improvement was caused by AI versus everything else changing at the same time — is the hardest problem in AI ROI measurement.
+There is no perfect solution.
+Three approaches get you closer to a defensible number than the default of attributing every win to AI and hoping nobody asks.

 Before-and-after comparison with no controls